ufukty/authenticity-test-go-crypto-argon2/README.md

-# Interoperability of Go Argon2 packages
+# Testing the interoperability of x/crypto/argon2 package with P-H-C implementation

 This repository meant to test compliance of [official Go implementation](https://pkg.go.dev/golang.org/x/crypto/argon2) of Argon2 and Go bindings of [P-H-C-/phc-winner-argon2](https://github.com/P-H-C/phc-winner-argon2) shared by [tvdburgt](https://pkg.go.dev/github.com/tvdburgt/go-argon2) which is originally written in C.